 Life and Loom adopts a unique approach, which reflects the insights of John Ruskin and William Morris.
 We work with hand, head, heart and place to provide people with the tools required to transform material and in doing so transform themselves.
-In this way people come to recognise themselves and others; they develop self and social awareness and are empowered to achieve and make positive contributions to society
+In this way, people can come to recognise themselves and others; they develop self- and social awareness and are empowered to achieve and make positive contributions to society.

 Weaving is a method of textile production in which two sets of yarns are interlaced to form a fabric.
 The longitudinal threads are called the warp and the lateral threads are called the weft.
 The methods in which these threads are inter-woven affect the characteristics of the fabric.
 Fabric is usually woven on a loom.